MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-18-National-Aeronautics-Space-Administration/subchapter-C-Contracting-Methods-Contract-Types/part-1815-Contracting-Negotiation/subpart-1815.3-Source-Selection/section-1815.305-70.md

 (2) In research and development acquisitions, a substantial design drawback is evident in the proposal, and sufficient correction or improvement to consider the proposal acceptable would require virtually an entirely new technical proposal; or

-(3) It contains major eficiencies or omissions or out-of-line costs which discussions with the offeror could not reasonably be expected to cure.
+(3) It contains major deficiencies or omissions or out-of-line costs which discussions with the offeror could not reasonably be expected to cure.

 (b) The contracting officer shall document the rationale for discontinuing the initial evaluation of a proposal in accordance with this section.

 [63 FR 9954, Feb.
 27, 1998, as amended at 63 FR 44408, Aug.
-19, 1998]
+19, 1998; 83 FR 28386, June 19, 2018]